What is customer engagement?

 “Data is the fuel of customer engagement,” according to SAP’s Volker Hildebrand.
 Engagement, unlike traditional CRM, is something that happens in the moment, much like a person-to-person conversation.
 For this to happen, the relevant data must be instantly accessible at the moment of connection, giving the customer an effortless experience.

-Three steps to smarter customer engagement
+Three steps to smarter customer engagement and increasing customer retention

 Step 1.
 Research